Utopia

 But we didn’t even care

-I so many times
+I, so many times

 But that was sacred

-One by one he caressed
+One by one he would hug us

-And mom defended us
+And mom would defend us

 The sun was setting

-Someone brought the guitar
+Someone brought a guitar

-Everyone then asked
+Everyone then wanted

-For daddy to sing with us
+To see dad sing with us

-Half hoarse and tired voice
+Out of tune, a bit hoarse and tired voice

-He sang a thousand songs
+He sang a thousand tunes

-Your gaze to the setting sun
+His gaze on the setting sun

 Today I see the wonder